 - Responsive graphics can be interactives or, what we call, responsive screen graphics.
 All new interactives created in Adobe Edge Animate are responsive.
 These graphics can be published using an iframe because the height of the graphic remains constant regardless of the screen width. | INTERACTIVES |

-When converted into html using the script (AI2HTML) three images are created from the artboards.
+When converted into html using the script (AI2HTML) two images are created from the artboards.
 The html selects which image is displayed according to the width of the reader’s screen, the image scaling at intermediate screen widths.

 The method developed by Graphic News - uses outlined text rather than editable text (an editable version of the text being stored on a concealed layer).
 This stops the text “wandering about” at intermediate screen widths and so maintains the visual quality of the graphic.
 Outlining the text also means that traditional traditional font and paragraph settings can be used; designers are familiar with designing in different widths to correspond with the columns in a printed edition.
 And by choosing appropriate font and Artboard sizes a print graphic can be produced from one of the Artboards.

 So although undoubtedly additional time is required, this is only about 10% more than that required to produce a print graphic alone.
 The big advantage is that conventional construction techniques are used and so a conventional graphic designer can produce graphics for print and digital to meet news deadlines, without the assistance of a coder... and the visual quality is maintained.

 | 1.
 PRINCIPLE | 2.
 EDITING & MODIFYING | 3.
 PUBLISHING | 4.
 SCREEN TO PRINT |

 FAQ: Why do graphics need to be responsive for digital publishers

 FAQ: How do I know if a static graphic is also available as a responsive or an interactive??